grayfallstown/chatgpt-files-and-command-center/docs/installation-archlinux.md

 # Installation Guide for Arch Linux

+The Goal of this guide is to make the ChatGPT File And Command Center available over the internet, so ChatGPT can actually use it.
+We will make the application reachable, create a DNS name for it and secure it with https.
+Feel free to ask ChatGPT for additional help with this.

 ## Configure Firewall to Allow Ports 8080, 80, and 443

 1. Open a terminal.